Kinovarobotics/Kinova-kortex2_Gen3_G3L/linked_md/cpp_error_management.md

 <a id="markdown-overview" name="overview"></a>
 ## Overview

-There are three mechanisms available to manage errors triggered by the C++ Kortex API:
+There are three mechanisms available to manage errors triggered by the C++ KINOVA KORTEX™ API:
 - standard `Exception`
 - accessing the `Error` object returned by the callback function, and
 - catching the exception thrown by a `std::future`.

-When you use the Kortex API, the mechanism to be used depends on the type of called method:
+When you use the KINOVA KORTEX™ API, the mechanism to be used depends on the type of called method:

 - With the blocking method, use standard `Exception`.
 - With the callback version of a method, use the `Error` object provided in the callback header.